This course is open to the following categories of students:

 Acquaintance with canonical texts, and conceptualization of processes of canonization.

-Providing insight into the culture-specific characteristics of sociological analysis of interpersonal relationships by discussing theories that originate in European but also from Asian notions of sociality.
+Providing insight into the culture-specific characteristics of sociological analyzes of interpersonal relationships by discussing theories that originate from European but also from Asian notions of sociality.

 Providing knowledge about sociological and anthropological approaches to socialization and learning processes in specific (school) contexts.